giselatome/starter-academic/content/project/2018_accent_processing/index.md

 **Funding**: School of Languages, Cultures and Societies, University of Leeds.

-**Summary**: This project uses eye-tracking to investigate how information about the speakers’ accent affects the time course of spoken word recognition.
+**Summary**: This project uses eye-tracking to investigate how information about the speakers’ accent influences the time course of spoken word recognition.